-Transfer Resources: The Minnesota Transfer website (www.mntransfer.org) provides comprehensive transfer information to students, parents, high school counselors, faculty and staff of Minnesota State, the University of Minnesota, and others about transfer among public and private colleges and universities.
-The website is a useful tool for potential students, enrolled students, and staff and faculty at the secondary and postsecondary levels.
-The site offers a directory of college and university transfer specialists as well as transfer action plans, accreditation information, transfer profiles, campus transfer websites, transfer guides, transfer agreements, details about the Minnesota Transfer Curriculum, and more.
+Transfer Resources: The Minnesota Transfer website (www.mntransfer.org) provides comprehensive transfer information to students, parents, high school counselors, faculty, and staff of Minnesota State, the University of Minnesota, and others about transfer among public and private colleges and universities.
+The website is a useful tool for potential students, enrolled students, staff, and faculty at the secondary and postsecondary levels.
+The site offers a directory of transfer specialists as well as transfer action plans, accreditation information, transfer profiles, campus transfer websites, transfer guides, transfer agreements, details about the Minnesota Transfer Curriculum, and more.